Sarah Wooster Counsellor MBACP (accredited), UKCP registered Psychotherapist

 I have a Certificate in Supervision from CSTD, Bath and I am particularly interested in working with students in training and those at the beginning of their practice.

-I work from a dedicated room in my home in Chalford, a quiet hillside village between Cirencester and Stroud just off A419.
+I also work from a dedicated room in my home in Chalford, a quiet hillside village between Cirencester and Stroud just off A419.
 There is a parking area at the rear of my home and further on street parking close by.
+Currently only seeing supervisees at this venue.

 Training, qualifications & experience